esartor/cordova-facebook/README.md

 Download the latest [FacebookSDK](https://developers.facebook.com/docs/ios/), and follow the [getting started guideline](https://developers.facebook.com/docs/ios/getting-started/).

 The guideline is well documented and people at Facebook may change stuff in the future, so we stick to that instead of fancy cordova plugin hacks (well, cordova people also modify plugin flow too).

+If you are sharing the same Facebook App ID among multiple apps, set FacebookUrlSchemeSuffix as described [here](https://developers.facebook.com/docs/ios/troubleshooting#sharedappid).
+Also add the suffix to the value of URL types/URL schemes so it looks like fb<your_fbapp_ip><suffix>.

 ###Android